 Welcome!
 We are KushSudan.
-This website was designed by a bunch of patriotic Sudanese translators and web designers in an attempt to reflect the positive image of real Sudan, forget about circulating stereotype you only got to know through misleading traditional media.
-It’s the era of information so we truly believe in the fabulous power of Internet and its ability to simplify communication, elevate experiences, engage and inspire people everywhere that’s why we came up with this idea.
+This website was designed by a bunch of patriotic Sudanese translators and web designers in an attempt to reflect the positive image of REAL Sudan, forget about what traditional media has always been circulating.
+It’s the era of information and we truly believe in the fabulous power of Internet and its ability to simplify communication, elevate experiences, engage and inspire people everywhere, that’s why we came up with this idea.

 The kingdom of Kush (1070 BC – 350 AD) or Kush was the ancient Nubian kingdom that situated on the confluences of the Blue Nile, White Nile and River Atbara in what is now the Republic of Sudan.
 The Kingdom of Kush lasted for over 1400 years and it was first established around 1070 BC when it gained its independence from Egypt, it quickly became a major power in Northeast Africa.
 In 727 BC, Kush took control of Egypt and ruled until the Assyrians arrived.

 The empire began to weaken after Rome conquered Egypt and eventually collapsed sometime in the 300s CE.
 It was established after the Bronze Age collapse and the disintegration of the new kingdom of Egypt and it was centered in Napata in its early phase.